User’s Guide, Chapter 1: Installing and Getting Started with

 the system.
 For many people, installation is the most difficult step for

 Windows user (also installs Python): Installing Music21 in Windows

-Unix/Linux users or advanced Mac users: Installing Music21 on GNU/Linux
+Unix/Linux users or Mac users with unusual needs: Installing Music21 on GNU/Linux

 If you want to see if it’s worth installing, keep reading the guide without installing, but if you have installed already, you’ll get more out of the guide since you’ll be able to follow along.

 We’ll just see if music21 worked for you.
 Open up the Terminal (Mac) or IDLE (Windows).
 On the Mac type “python” (without the quotes) and hit enter.

 To load music21 type this:

 You’ll probably get a few warnings that you’re missing some optional modules.
 That’s okay.
 If you get a warning that “no module named music21” then something probably went wrong above.
 Try going step-by-step through the instructions above one more time, making sure not to skip anything.
 99% of installation errors come from skipping a step above.
 If you still have a problem, Google for “installation problem music21” or “installation problem mac python module” and see if anything looks familiar.
 If all else fails, contact the music21list Google Group which might be able to help.